wehlutyk/brainscopypaste/README.md

 This software was developed for a research paper based on the [MemeTracker](http://memetracker.org/) quotes database [to be pusblished].
 It is released under the GNU/GPLv3 licence.

-[The documentation](https://brainscopypaste.readthedocs.org/en/latest/) explains all about how to setup and use the software.
+OUTDATED: [The documentation](https://brainscopypaste.readthedocs.org/en/latest/) explains all about how to setup and use the software.

 ## Notes